 2 Under the Public Sector Management Act 1994 the names of departments may be changed.
 At the time of this reprint the former Department of Conservation and Land Management is called the Department of Environment and Conservation.

-3 On the date as at which this compilation was prepared, the Misuse of Drugs Amendment Regulations 2012 r.
-3-5 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Misuse of Drugs Regulations 1982.

-4. Regulation 4B inserted

-After regulation 4A insert:

-4B.
-Drug paraphernalia: prescribed things and circumstances (Act s.
-7B(5))

-(1) In this regulation —

-approved means approved by the CEO;

-CEO has the meaning given in the Health Legislation Administration Act 1984 section 3;

-needle and syringe programme has the meaning given in the Poisons Act 1964 section 5(1).

-(2) For the purposes of section 7B(5)(b) of the Act, the following things are prescribed —

-(a) shishas;

-(b) hookahs.

-(3) For the purposes of section 7B(5)(c) of the Act, the display or sale of drug paraphernalia in the course of the conduct of an approved needle and syringe programme is prescribed.

-5. Regulation 6A deleted

-Delete regulation 6A.
+3 Footnote no longer applicable.

 4 On the date as at which this compilation was prepared, the Misuse of Drugs Amendment Regulations 2013 r.
 3-5 had not come into operation.
 They read as follows:

 3. Regulations amended